How to join structure and rounds

 Skipped questions

 If a respondent skips a question, the card will contain a single answer keyed "skipped" with no corresponding entry in structure.
 This is expected — skipped is a system value, not an answer option.
-When building a join, filter out any answer ID of "skipped" before looking up in structure.
+When building a join, filter out any answer with a fieldId of "skipped" before looking up in structure.

 Waves